astronomer/airflow-guides/guides/airflow-great-expectations.md

           upload_expectations_suite, ge_bigquery_validation, delete_dataset, end)
 ```

 The above example DAG shows how Airflow can be used to orchestrate in-depth data quality checks with Great Expectations as part of a full ELT pipeline.
+When we run this DAG, we see how data can be loaded and checked with BigQuery and Great Expectations in a single pipeline.
 A next step is to configure the Great Expectations suite for your own use case, and let Airflow ensure your data quality checks run smoothly on any schedule.